The developer tools section of admin settings allows admins to create long-lived API tokens for use with the Skedulo APIs.

 The logged-in user can view their details which contain the following:

-API Tokens can be used to access the Skedulo API as a particular user without requiring that user to log in.
+API Tokens can be used to access the Skedulo API as a particular user without requiring them to log in.
 The user must be a Skedulo admin.

 To use the API token, include it in the Authorization header of the HTTP request as follows: